barkode/pp3/README.md

   Google Sheets
 - time - allows dates and times to be manipulated, use the sleep function to delay the page clearing and use for generate id.
-- rich - to display the text in different colours
+- rich - to display the text in different colors
 - maskpass - to display the inputted passwords as #
 - os - to clear the page on the live program
 - sys - used in the function to slowly print text to the screen